poornimagodavarthy/BrainTumor-Detection/README.md

-# Brain Tumor Classification Using XAI, Deep Learning, and LLMs
+# Brain Tumor Classification Using XAI, Deep Learning, and LLM Integration
 *Research and implementation by Poornima Godavarthy*

 ## Description